accidental-green/client-switcher/README.md

 # Ethereum Client Switcher

-Open source Ethereum client switcher to help people instantly switch their execution client (Geth, Besu, Nethermind)
+Open source Ethereum client switcher to help people instantly switch their execution client (Geth, Besu, Nethermind).
+The switcher assumes a "standard" installation based on [Somer Esat's Guides](https://github.com/SomerEsat/ethereum-staking-guides)
+.

 To run the program, use the following commands: